alcrene/emd-falsify/README.md

 The EMD (empirical model discrepancy) criterion is used to compare models based on how well each describes the data.
 It is described in [this publication](); it’s main features are:
-- Symmetric: All models are treated the same.
+- **Symmetric**: All models are treated the same.
 (There is no preferred null model.)
   A corollary is that the test works for any number of parameters.
-- Specific: Models are compared for particular parameter sets.
+- **Specific**: Models are compared for particular parameter sets.
 In particular, the different models may all be the same equations but with different parameters.
-- Dimension agnostic: Models are compared based on their quantile function, which is always 1d.
+- **Dimension agnostic**: Models are compared based on their quantile function, which is always 1d.
 So the method scales well to high-dimensional problems.

 ## Problem requirements